-Fresh fruits, Veges and dry fruits and nuts are healthy, filled with nutrients and leave alkaline residue.
+Fresh fruits, Veges and dry fruits, sprouts and nuts are healthy, filled with nutrients and leave alkaline residue.

 Therefore we need to create balance : Raw – live food and cooked food.
 Cooked should also be mostly steamed and slow fire for best results.
 Pressure cooked, micro waved food is dead food.
 It will fill the stomach but there are no nutrients.

 Fruits in the morning, lots of fruits – seasonal and regional.
 Fruits are to be taken on empty stomach – in the morning or three hours after a meal.

 No tea, no coffee first thing in the morning.
 Start the morning with a glass of water – to be sipped and never gulped.
 You could take one fresh lemon juice with this glass of water, preferable warm water; or a lime shot after lunch and dinner.
 Lime shot is equal amount of water and lime juice.

 An hour after water one can start with fruits.
 If tea or coffee is a must then take it after having some fruits.

 Whole of life is cyclic.
 So are body cycles.
 The three processes : digestion, absorption and elimination are happening all the time but one cycle is predominant at one time.
 Morning 4-12 is the elimination cycle.
 Noon till 8pm is digestion and 8-Mid night it absorption.